lovoski/Engine/README.md

 3. `ecs/systems/light/LightSystem`: Maintain the `activeBaseLights` array in `RenderSystem`
 4. `engine/EditorWindows`: Plots the GUI

+The declaration of shader variable and assets variable can be found at `ecs/systems/render/README`.

 ### 2024.07.28

 Here's a breif view of this engine at this stage.